ProjectOpenSea/SIPs/SIPS/sip-1.md

 ### SIP numbers

-When referring to an SIP by number, it should be written in the hyphenated form `SIP-X` where `X` is the SIP's assigned number.
+When referring to a SIP by number, it should be written in the hyphenated form `SIP-X` where `X` is the SIP's assigned number.

 ### RFC 2119 and RFC 8174